Sewanu708/BankChurner-EDA-with-SQL/README.md

 Age is the length of time that a person has lived or a thing has existed.
 Overall spending tends to decrease as one gets older.

 The age of customers in this datasets range from 26 to 73.
 Due to this large range, i decided to group them into four categories
-- 41-50
+- <30
 - 30-40
-- <30
+- 41-50
 - >50

 I created a new columns called grouped age which stores the age category in which each age falls into.
-Below is the code used tO craete this column.
+Below is the code used to craete this column.

 ```SQL